Guide: buying your first home

 - This scheme is only available in Santander branches or over the phone.

-If you have a Help to Buy: ISA, you can continue to save into the account until 30 November 2029.
-If you’re planning on using the funds towards the purchase of your first home, you must claim the 25% government bonus on your savings by 1 December 2030 (eligibility applies).
-For more information about the Help to Buy: ISA scheme and eligibility for the government bonus, visit the Help to Buy government website.
+If you have a Help to Buy: ISA, you can continue to save into your account until 30 November 2029.
+If you want to claim the 25% government bonus on your savings your conveyancer must do this by 1 December 2030 (eligibility applies).
+To check eligibility for the government bonus, visit the Help to Buy government website.
 The scheme has now closed to new applicants.

 This is a brief summary of the 3 different types of mortgages we offer